balderdashy/waterline/README.md

 Waterline strives to inherit the best parts of ORMs like ActiveRecord, Hibernate, and Mongoose, but with a fresh perspective and emphasis on modularity, testability, and consistency across adapters.

 > Looking for the version of Waterline used in Sails v0.12?
-See https://github.com/balderdashy/waterline/tree/0.11.x.
-> If you're upgrading to v0.13 from a previous release of Waterline _standalone_, take a look at the [upgrading guide](http://sailsjs.com/documentation/upgrading/to-v-1-0).
+See the [0.11.x branch](https://github.com/balderdashy/waterline/tree/0.11.x) of this repo.
+If you're upgrading to v0.13 from a previous release of Waterline _standalone_, take a look at the [upgrading guide](http://sailsjs.com/documentation/upgrading/to-v-1-0).

 ## Installation
 Install from NPM.